DanGOTO100/AWS-KMS-Workshop/Envolpe-Encryption-in-AWS-KMS.md

 ```
 $ echo '97**********FEFE*ROL****************OOL' | base64 --decode > datakeyPlainText.txt

 $  openssl enc -d -aes256 -in encryptedSecret.txt -k fileb://datakeyPlainText.txt
 Sample Secret Text to Encrypt
 ```

 Good job, We have the secret text decrypted and ready to use by our applications.

-By completing this part of the workshop you now have a better understanding on what envelope ecnryption is, let's now see how it applies for AWS services working with AWS KMS.
+By completing this part of the workshop you now have a better understanding of what envelope ecnryption is, let's now see how it applies for AWS services working with AWS KMS.